incountry/sdk-java/README.md

 Usage
 -----
-To access your data in InCountry using Java SDK, you need to create an instance of `Storage` class.
+To access your data in InCountry using Java SDK, you need to create an implementation of `Storage` interface.
+Use 'StorageImpl' for it
 ```
-Storage(
-    String environmentID,
-    String apiKey,
+Storage storage=StorageImpl.getInstance(
+    String environmentID,                   // Required to be passed in, or as environment variable INC_API_KEY
+    String apiKey,                          // Required to be passed in, or as environment variable INC_ENVIRONMENT_ID
-    String endpoint,
+    String endpoint,                        // Optional.
+Defines API URL
-    boolean encrypt,
-    SecretKeyAccessor secretKeyAccessor
+    SecretKeyAccessor secretKeyAccessor     // Instance of SecretKeyAccessor class.
+Used to fetch encryption secret.
 )
 ```